OpenRoberta/docker/README.md

   mount points.
 - variable `START_ARGS`: every OpenRoberta server has a configuration file `decl.sh`.
 Here the shell variable `START_ARGS` can define more `-d` arguments.
   _NOTE:_ this is the place for the last deployer-defined additions: declare the list of robot plugins to use, whether this is the public server or not, and so on.
-It is possible, but _not_ adviced to overwrite properties already defined at the two other places described above
+It is possible, but _not_ advised to overwrite properties already defined at the two other places described above